SyncBreeze Logo

 SyncBreeze News

-SyncBreeze v17.7 improves the side-bar view tools allowing one to control the file synchronization operations and monitor the system status and disk performance during file synchronization operations.
-In addition, the new product version improves the main SyncBreeze GUI application, improves the SyncBreeze Server product version and fixes a number of bugs.
+SyncBreeze v18.2 redesigns the file synchronization progress dialog, improves the performance of the file synchronization operations and improves the recoverable file synchronization operations.
+In addition, the new product version improves the main SyncBreeze GUI application, improves the SyncBreeze command line utility and fixes a number of bugs.

 More News